-Works to enable a robust infrastructure and cutting-edge support for DAOs and organisational primitives within Edgeware: Legal bridging, budgeting tools, organisational structures, reputation and deployment of DAOs.
+Works to enable a robust infrastructure and cutting-edge support for DAOs and organizational primitives within Edgeware: Legal bridging, budgeting tools, organizational structures, reputation and deployment of DAOs.

 This working group works with artists and art industry actors across mediums of visual, music, NFT and more to ensure that Artists and the Arts are a healthy and innovative sector of Edgeware, and seeks to solve problems with the sustainability, production and consumption of art works.

 This working group draws community members from Edgeware, other blockchain projects and curious people to talk about market chatter, parachain economics, token price Qs, memes and moons.